-I see so much dumb totally made up lottery maths around, it’s no wonder people get confused.
+I see so much dumb totally made up lottery math around, it’s no wonder people get confused.

 Just today I came across another ’system’ teaching people to predict lottery numbers by using ‘lottery sums’.
 What do they mean by using sums for the lottery?